DASHIKING/in-class-activities-DASHIKING/README.md

 ### Activity 3
 I created the "player" character and wrote the code for its jumping function.
 I also downloaded the resources of the birds and the pipes from the Internet and incorporated them into Unity.
 (https://github.com/DASHIKING/HW4/commit/376c267501b48e088837f41c5f3bf109ecffa0df)

+### W5
+#### Actiity 1
+I think the interface and abstract class design in this assignment is quite clear.
+The "Item" class is responsible for "all items can be used", and the "IBreakable" class is responsible for "some items will break".
+This separation is quite reasonable.
+If new items need to be added in the future, it's also very easy to expand: items that can break implement the interface, and those that cannot break only inherit from the "Item" class.
+If I were to do a project myself, I would probably use a similar structure, but I might put some repetitive durability logic in the parent class to make the subclasses more convenient.

+### Activity 2

+### Activity 3

+### Activity 4
+Attendence: Beiduo Jin